 However if worse comes to worst, then don’t despair, all is perhaps not lost!
 You might have a few options to get your website or blog back online, but it will require a bit of hard work.

 Use Internet Archive Wayback Machine to restore your website

 Your best option to getting your site back online is the Internet Archive Wayback Machine.
 The Wayback Machine is a digital archive of the Internet and takes regular snapshot of websites.

 Head over to Internet Archive Wayback Machine and do a search for your website.
-On the next page you will see calendar.
+On the next page, you will see the calendar.

 You will see days highlighted in Blue, these are the days that your website was archived.
 Click on a date to open a snapshot from that day.

 Now you can copy the page or right-click to view the HTML source code and copy it into a text file.